devopsrajpurohit/managekubernetes/public/content/learn/workloads.md

 ---
 title: Deployments (the easy way)
-description: Rolling updates & rollbacks with one command — zero theory overload.
+description: Master Kubernetes deployments with rolling updates and rollbacks.
+Learn to manage workloads efficiently with practical kubectl commands and zero theory overload.
 ---

 # Deployments: The Easy Way